 - 2.15 The SEA Directive and Regulations require early and effective public consultation.
 The development of the Dartmoor Local Plan has been subject to wide consultation since early 2016.
 The SA Scoping Report was subject to consultation during August-September 2017, and including formal consultation with the SEA statutory bodies (Historic England, the Environment Agency, and Natural England).
-The Initial SA Report (December 2017) was made available on the DNPA website. - 2.16 This method for consultation will continue with SA Reports being made available on the DNPA website for the public to comment on if they wish, and formal consultation with the statutory consultees.
+The Initial SA Report (December 2017) and SA Report (October 2018) was made available on the DNPA website. - 2.16 This method for consultation will continue with SA Reports being made available on the DNPA website for the public to comment on if they wish, and formal consultation with the statutory consultees.
 Any comments made will be taken into consideration and reported in the next stages of plan-making and SA/SEA.
+This Pre-Submission SA Report accompanies the draft Dartmoor Local Plan 2020-2036 on Regulation 19 consultation.